CalyCherkaoui/CapstoneProject-FestivallyYours/README.md

 ## Page content :

 - Photos and text credits to [festicket.com Magazine](https://www.festicket.com/)
-- Just for learning purpose: I add some content to my page from the ["TOP 50: The Best Music Festivals in the World 2020" article](https://www.festicket.com/magazine/discover/top-50-best-music-festivals-world/) in [festicket.com Magazine](https://www.festicket.com/)
+- Just for learning purpose: I add some content to my page from the ["TOP 50: The Best Music Festivals in the World 2020" article](https://www.festicket.com/magazine/discover/top-50-best-music-festivals-world/) of the [festicket.com Magazine](https://www.festicket.com/).

 ### Acknowledgments: